Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit feature attachments/README.md

 1. Create an `AGSServiceFeatureTable` from a URL.
 2. Create an `AGSFeatureLayer` object from the service feature table.
-3. Find the layer of the selected feature using  `AGSGeoView.identifyLayer(_:screenPoint:tolerance:returnPopupsOnly:maximumResults:completion:)`.
-Which returns an `AGSIdentifyLayerResult` used to get the selected feature.
+3. Find the layer of the selected feature using  `AGSGeoView.identifyLayer(_:screenPoint:tolerance:returnPopupsOnly:maximumResults:completion:)`, which provides an `AGSIdentifyLayerResult` used to get the selected feature.
 4. To fetch the feature's attachments, use `AGSArcGISFeature.fetchAttachments(completion:)`.
 5. To add an attachment to the selected ArcGISFeature, create an attachment and use `AGSArcGISFeature.addAttachment(withName:contentType:data:completion:)`.
 6. To delete an attachment from the selected ArcGISFeature, use the `AGSArcGISFeature.delete(_:completion:)`.